-NO. The HRI is about building hot rods and custom motorcycles.
-If you have already taken some kind of repair industry training from another school it could help, but it is not required.
+NO. Hot Rod Institute is about building hot rods and old car restoration.
+If you have already taken some kind of repair industry training from another school it could help, but it is not required and it's not the same.
 The classes are largely self-paced.
-It’s our goal to help you achieve a very highest level of competence and make you very employable in the specialty industry.
+It’s our goal to help you achieve a very highest level of competence and make you very employable in the specialty car industry.

 It depends on you and your goals.
 You can elect to take any number of the three month classes or all 6 classes, which would total 18 months.
 Here are the programs and a brief description.